 He then moved to boys basketball, serving as an assistant for one season each at Blue River Valley (2000-01), Cathedral (2001-02) and Scecina (2002-03) before being named the boys’ head coach at Morristown for the 2003-04 season.

 McClelland is a teacher at Morristown Junior-Senior High School and teaches classes in social studies, geography, world history and United States history.

 He and his wife, Sonja, have one daughter, Anna, 7.

 Todd Sturgeon, Floyd Central

-In three seasons at Floyd Central, Sturgeon has compiled a 46-23 record.
+In four seasons at Floyd Central, Sturgeon has compiled a 70-25 record.

 Sturgeon is a 1983 graduate of Brownstown Central High School, where he was a two-time all-Mid-Southern Conference selection while playing for coach Stan Weber.
 He then went to DePauw University, playing four seasons and helping the Tigers qualify for three NCAA Division III tournaments and hold a then-D III-record 61 game home-court winning streak.

 He graduated from DePauw in 1988 and stayed in Greencastle under Royce Waltman as an assistant coach for four seasons, qualifying for three D III tournaments and finishing as the 1990 national runner-up.
 Sturgeon moved with Waltman to assist at the University of Indianapolis for the next five seasons, helping the Greyhounds earn two NCAA Division II Tournament berths.